dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 In addition to the Open Discover Platform API, a 3rd party partner has developed a processing job management system (JMS) that manages distributed DocumentTaskEngine instances (and OCR worker instances) whether on separate desktops, virtual machines, or Azure Docker containers.
 If you are in the legal/eDiscovery/information governance industries (or if your company routinely processes large volumes of documents) and are interested in demo-ing the JMS/Open Discover Platform then contact us at https://dotfurther.com/contact-us/.

 ### Lets take a quick look at the content that Open Discover Platform API extracted from the Enron Outlook PST dataset and which got bulk inserted into a RAVEDB document store
+This screen shot shows an email (and its attachments) that were extracted and processed from one of the Enron Outlook PSTs.
+Note the calculated "SortData", document hashes, and metadata
 <img src="Image1.jpg">
+Email specific content like all recipients and extra hashes:
 <img src="Image2.jpg">
+This email screen shot shows a bank account number that was extracted/identified as a "sensitive item":
 <img src="image3.jpg">
+Some "entities" found in another email:
 <img src="image4.jpg">